ytcs/ytcs.github.io/_posts/2025-05-25-mechanistic-interpretability-part-2.md

 This is polysemanticity from a geometric viewpoint: a neuron is active not because one specific feature it "owns" is active, but because the current linear combination of active *features* (which are directions) results in an overall activation vector that has a component along that neuron's axis.

+It's also worth noting that the picture of features being randomly superposed in a homogeneous space might be further nuanced by effects from the training process itself.
+Research such as **Elhage et al. (2023), "Privileged Bases in the Transformer Residual Stream,"** suggests that certain optimizers, like Adam, might introduce per-dimension normalization effects that cause some directions in the residual stream (the neuron basis, or close to it) to become "privileged" or to carry disproportionate representational importance.
+While this doesn't negate the superposition hypothesis (features can still be superposed within these or other directions), it adds another layer to how feature representations might organize within the model.

 ## Why Superposition?

 -   **Efficiency:** It allows the model to represent a vast number of potentially useful features (concepts, patterns, attributes) without requiring an equally vast number of neurons.
 This is a form of representational compression.